-This document has been prepared by the Rutgers Cooperative Extension Water Resources Program, with funding and direction from the New Jersey Highlands Water Protection and Planning Council and the New Jersey Agricultural Experiment Station, to highlight green infrastructure opportunities within Far Hills Borough.
-We would like to thank the New Jersey Highlands Water Protection and Planning Council, the New Jersey Agricultural Experiment Station, and Far Hills Borough for their input and support in creating this document.
+This document has been prepared by the Rutgers Cooperative Extension Water Resources Program, with funding and direction from the Environmental Department of Secaucus, the Dodge Foundation, New Jersey Sea Grant Consortium, and the New Jersey Agricultural Experiment Station, to highlight green infrastructure opportunities within Secaucus.
+We would like to thank the New Jersey Agricultural Experiment Station, New Jersey Sea Grant Consortium, the Dodge Foundation, and the Town of Secaucus for their input and support in creating this document.